seregazhuk/php-watcher/README.md

 ## Config files

-PHP-Watcher supports customization of its behaviour with config files.
+PHP-Watcher supports customization of its behavior with config files.
 The file for options may be named `.php-watcher.yml`, `php-watcher.yml` or `php -watcher.yml.dist`.
 The tool will look for a file in the current working directory in that order.